 IBM Cloud Docs

-Deliver simple, secure, and cost-effective onboarding and migration support with VMware Cloud Director Availability (VCDA).
+Deliver simple, secure, and cost-effective migration support with VMware Cloud Director Availability (VCDA).

-IBM Cloud® for VMware Cloud Foundation as a Service with VCDA supports several migration scenarios:
+VMware Cloud Foundation (VCF) as a Service with VCDA supports several migration scenarios:

 IBM provides public instance endpoints with VCDA.
 Endpoints are used to access the VCDA web interface and also to migrate workloads.
 You can request new endpoints for private connections for an additional charge.
-With private endpoints, you can migrate workloads into VCF as a Service using the IBM Cloud private network to improve consistency and security.
-Cloud-to-cloud migrations from both VMware Shared and from VCF as a Service to VCF as a Service are over the private network.
+With private endpoints, you can migrate workloads into VCF as a Service by using the IBM Cloud private network to improve consistency and security.
+Cloud-to-cloud migrations from VCF as a Service to VCF as a Service are over the private network.

 Accessing the VMware Cloud Director Availability console

-When you are ready to complete your migration, you can access the VCDA console from the Add-on services tab of a virtual data center instance details page for both multitenant and single-tenant instances.
+When you are ready to complete your migration or data recovery configuration, you can access the VCDA console from the Add-on services tab of a virtual data center instance details page for both multitenant and single-tenant instances.

 Procedure to access the VMware Cloud Director Availability console from the instance

-3. Click the Add-on services tab on the instance details page.
+3. Click the Add-on services tab in the instance details page.

-4. On the VMware Cloud Director Availability service, click Open VCDA.
+4. In the VMware Cloud Director Availability section, click Open VCDA.

 5. Use a user with the Organization Administrator role to log in to the VCDA console.
 A newly provisioned virtual data center's admin user has the role by default.